Student housing and offices on Blackhall Place for over €10m

 A mixed development of student accommodation and office suites at 9-13 Blackhall Place in Dublin 7 goes for sale today by private treaty in the expectation that it will sell for over €10 million.

-Boyle said that, with the demand for student housing so strong in the area, new owners would consider converting the third block of 3,145 sq m (33,825 sq ft) from short-term office suites into further residential accommodation.
+Boyle said that, with the demand for student housing so strong in the area, new owners would consider converting the third block of 1,694.5sq m (18,239sq ft gross internal area) from short-term office suites into further residential accommodation.

 She said there were also a number of asset management opportunities to an incoming purchaser to add value in the short to medium term.